movestore/track-segmentation/README.md

 the *derived* stop locations used to identify metastops.

 The classified locations are also summarized in a tabular format in the app's "Results" tab.

-The app saves the results of the classified stop, metastop, and movement locations as an app artefact.
+After running the algorithm, the results of the classified stop, metastop, and movement locations can be saved as an app artifact by clicking the "Write results" button.

 ### Application scope
 #### Generality of App usability